 Local PCT have responsibility for healthcare with local GP providing five sessions per week.
 There are two Dental Surgeries per week.
 A Chiropodist, an Optician and a GUM Clinician visits once a month.
 Six Mental Health sessions are provided by Registered Mental Health Nurses.
 The Mental Health In-reach Team visit once a week.
 A range of nurse-led clinics are provided each week on an appointment basis.

+The establishment provides a full time Substance Misuse service, providing detoxification facilities.
 Psychosocial support is offered on an assessment basis, to ensure the upmost support for those in our care.
-A voluntary/compliance drug testing programme is in place and accessible to all Detainees.w
+A voluntary/compliance drug testing programme is in place and accessible to all Residents.

 Complaints should be made in writing, addressed to:

-IRC The Verne
+HMP The Verne

 Sending of monies

 Residents are welcome to receive monies via post or electronically, to spend in the Centre or to hold on a personal account until the point of discharge.